 If you aren’t getting enough B-vitamins such as folic acid, B6, and B12, you may have overly high levels of homocysteine.
 The latter may contribute to arterial damage and blood clots.
 Lack of these vitamins can also reduce the efficacy of anti-depressant medications.

 You can boost your serotonin levels with amino acids.
 Many anti-depressants focus on raising serotonin levels in the brain.
 However, our bodies can actually produce serotonin from the amino acid, tryptophan.
-As well, tryptophan can be found in protein-rich foods such as meat, fish, beans, and eggs.
+As well, you can find tryptophan in protein-rich foods such as meat, fish, beans, and eggs.
 To combat depression, consider increasing your tryptophan levels.

 All things considered, balancing blood sugar levels remains a crucial approach.
 Many of us realize that our blood sugar levels can affect our mood.
 Essentially, uneven blood sugar levels can contribute to mood swings.
 So, it’s imperative to consume adequate portions of carbohydrate-rich foods during meals.
 Carbohydrates break down into glucose, which becomes fuel for your brain.